stig/www.brautaset.org/_drafts/spray-example.md

 routing layer to document my current understanding of best practices in that regard.
 It is the topic of this article.

-This example shows how to wire together a REST API using Spray Routing (1.2) that uses a separate service and (toy) actor-based model.
-It also shows off a few things I consider good practice:
+The main goal of this example (and this article) is to show how to wire together a REST API using Spray Routing (v1.2) that uses a model-actor from the spray routing layer.
+It also shows off a few things I consider good
+practice:

 * Custom `Cache-Control` header generation.
 Achieve optimal caching by tailoring a resource's `max-age` to avoid over- or under-caching individual